nataliecardot/dom-array-methods/README.md

 # dom-array-methods

-Project for practice with high-order array methods and DOM manipulation
+Project for practice with higher-order array methods and DOM manipulation

+_**Higher-order functions** are functions that operate on other functions, either by taking them as arguments or by returning them._

 ## Project Specifications